Should I Replace My Bathtub with a Shower?

-If you're thinking about remodeling a bathroom in your Seattle home, replacing your old tub is probably part of your project's scope.
-But what if you are not one to spend long hours soaking in the tub and prefer an invigorating shower?
-You might be asking yourself, "Should I replace my bathtub with a shower?"
+If you're remodeling a bathroom in your Seattle home, replacing your old tub is probably part of your project's scope.
+If long soaks aren’t really your thing and you prefer a quick, invigorating shower, you may be asking yourself: “Should I replace my bathtub with a walk-in shower?”

-In the past, you would have been well advised not to rip out your tub, especially if you were planning on selling your home anytime soon.
-After all, a bathroom isn't considered "full" unless it has a tub.
+Traditionally, real estate experts advised against removing your tub, especially if you were planning on selling your home anytime soon.
+After all, a bathroom wasn’t considered "full" unless it had a tub and homes with only showers were often viewed as less desirable by potential buyers.
 Bathrooms with just showers are called three-quarters baths.
 You wouldn't want to reduce the number of full baths in your home, would you?

 Times are changing, and if you prefer the look of a nice walk-in shower to a tub, by all means, specify it in your bathroom remodel.
 And you don't have to worry about it hurting your home's resale value.
 Houselogic, a publication of REALTORS, studied the issue: